 Building a holistic presence online is crucial to the success of most brands in today’s digital era, but like traditional business activities, success and growth are largely reliant on the strategy and research behind the scenes.

 So, what is Digital Marketing?

 Digital marketing is an all-encompassing term that involves promoting or selling a product or service through digital channels and electronic devices.
-It leverages a wide range of marketing tactics from Search Engine Optimisation (SEO) to Content Marketing and Email Marketing to create a strong digital presence and contribute to the business’ overall growth.
+It leverages a wide range of marketing tactics, such as Search Engine Optimisation (SEO), Content Marketing and Email Marketing, to create a strong digital presence and contribute to the business’ overall growth.

 Digital Marketers rely on a Value Journey Canvas to understand all the steps a prospect goes through to become a customer.
 This is where relationships with leads (or prospects) are nurtured into converts, and eventually, repeat customers.